peef-dev/quiz_game/README.md

 4. Practice by writing code regularly

 	a.
 Kotlin probelm solving: https://exercism.org/tracks/kotlin

 	b.
 TypeScript problem solving: https://exercism.org/tracks/typescript

-5. Start building the quiz game to help me apply what i have learned and identify areas where i need to improve.
+5. Start building the quiz game to help me apply what I have learned and identify areas where i need to improve.

 6. Now in this step, i can improve my skills by learning advanced topics and best practices : books, blogs, articles, conferences or workshops and find challenging projects.

-Learning these languages is a gradual process, i have to take time, be patient and stay motivated.
+Learning these languages is a gradual process, I have to take time, be patient and stay motivated.

 # Overview of the quiz game